riichard/qmk_firmware/keyboards/c42x_cyberdeck/log.md

   issues.
 And then change the layout.
   THis seems to be a good basis now.
 Saving to git.
 Will now continue to carefully change the layout while the console works.
+- start with reassigning pins, only active pins are now connected to the teensyduino
+- keymap layout file is created
+- console suddenly unresponsive, compilation works
+- compilation had errors, errors fixed.
+Everything works
+- need to redeisgn and remap keys. not sure if going with macros:w

 # 2022-08-01